Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 Two details to notice:

 - a regex has been used for the allowed `Scenarios`: we want to allow all `Scenarios` as we are just specifying the account.
-- the wallets my_devnet_wallet and bob have been defined with the same name: we only have to refer to the account name "owner" in the scene we will write.
+- the wallets my_devnet_wallet and bob have been defined with the same name: we only have to refer to the account name "owner" in the scenes we will write later on.

 ## Deploy Scene